champ98nyy/freecodecamp_data_analysis_python_projects/Page View Time Series Visualizer/README.md

 For this project, Pandas, Matplotlib and Seaborn were used to analyze and visualize a dataset containing the number of page views/day on the freeCodeCamp.org forum from 2016-05-09 to 2019-12-03.
 By visualizing the time series data using a line chart, bar chart and box plots, I was able to identify patterns in visits and identify yearly and monthly growth.

 ## Tasks
-Use the data to complete the following tasks:
+The data was used to complete the following tasks:

 - Use Pandas to import the data from "fcc-forum-pageviews.csv".
 Set the index to the `date` column.
 - Clean the data by filtering out days when the page views were in the top 2.5% of the dataset or bottom 2.5% of the dataset.